THE FINAL EVENT - 12th OCTOBER 2024

 Withdrawals received before 1st July 2024 will have their entry fee and any merchandise refunded in full less $50 admin fee.

-Withdrawals received before 17th August 2020 refunded $150 of entry fee
+Withdrawals received before 1st August 2022 will be refunded $150 of entry fee

 Withdrawals received after 1st of September 2022, no refund applicable.

-Please note that we do not allow entries to be transferred to other competitors, or future or other events.
+Please note that we do not allow entries to be transferred to other competitors, future or other events.

 |6:30am||DOC Carpark, Marahau||Check in for pre-booked optional event bus that takes you from Marahau to Kaiteriteri.|